liqd/adhocracy3/docs/concepts.rst

     special code is called "customization".

 process
-    A process :term:`resource` represents a participation process.
+    A process resource represents a participation process.
     There are very different kinds of these.
 Idea Collections, where users can enter proposals and get feedback, and giving feedback on prepared documents, are probaly the most common ones.